aloyetunde/-hackbio-cancer-intership-/STAGE 4/README.md

 1. Quality Control (FastQC): Analyzes the quality of the raw sequencing reads.
 2. Trimming (FastP): Trims the raw reads to remove adapters and low-quality bases.
 3. Genome Mapping (BWA): Maps the trimmed reads to the reference genome.
+4. Compression, viewing and sorting of sam files (samtools) : Compresses sam files to smaller files in the bam format.
+The sam and bam files can also be viewed and sorted.
-4. Variant Calling (bcftools/freebayes): Identifies variants (SNPs and indels) based on the mapped reads.
+5. Variant Calling (bcftools/freebayes): Identifies variants (SNPs and indels) based on the mapped reads.

  ### Output Files
 FastQC Reports: Quality control reports for both forward and reverse reads.